 Interested in ambiguity as it plays with the surprise effect, she finds great joy painting the deformed and weird faces of her works with rainbow colours.
 ‘People feel lost while watching them whereas I feel I could not have expressed the tragicomedy of life in a better way‘.

-Born in 1993 in Barcelona, she was fifteen when she discovered graffiti and continued exploring different artistic practices such as painting, illustration and poetry.
+Born in 1993 in Barcelona, she was fifteen when she discovered graffiti and continued exploring the practices of painting, illustration and poetry.

 Read Robert Robertson’s review of Ana’s ‘Survival’ show on the Ocatillo Audiovisual website here